-These wise and sober thoughts continued all the while the storm continued, and indeed some time after; but the next day the wind was abated and the sea calmer, and I began to be a little inur'd to it: however I was very grave for all that day, being also a little sea-sick still; but towards night the weather cleared up, the wind was quite over, and a charming fine evening followed; the fun went down perfectly clear, and rose so the next morning; and having little or no wind, and a smooth sea, the sun shining upon it, the sight was, as I thought, the most delightful that ever I saw.
+These wise and sober thoughts continued all the while the storm continued, and indeed some time after; but the next day, the wind was abated, and the sea calmer, and I began to be a little inured to it: however, I was very grave for all that day, being also a little sea-sick still; but towards night the weather cleared up, the wind was quite over, and a charming fine evening followed; the sun went down perfectly clear, and rose so the next morning; and having little or no wind, and a smooth sea, the sun shining upon it, the sight was, as I thought, the most delightful that ever I saw.

-I had flept well in the night, and was now no more fea-fick, but very chearful, looking with wonder upon the fea that was fo rough and terrible the day before, and could be fo calm and fo pleafant in fo little time after.
-And now, least my good resolutions should continue, my companion, who had indeed enticed me away, comes to me, "Well, Bob," fays he, (clapping me upon the shoulder,) how do you do after it?
-I warrant you were frighted, wa'n't you, last night, when it blew but a cap full of wind?
-A cap full do you call it? faid I, it was a terrible storm: Astorm, you fool you, replies he, do you call that a storm? why it was nothing at all; give us but a good ship and sea-room, and we think nothing of such a squal of wind as that; but you're but a fresh-water sailor, Bob; come let us make a bowl of punch and we'll forget all that; do you see what charming weather it is now?
-To make short this fad part of my story, we went the old way of all failors, the punch was made, and I was made drunk with it, and in that one night's wickedness I drowned all my repentance, all my reflections upon my past conduct, and all my resolutions for my future.
-In a word, as the fea was returned to its smoothness of surface and settled calmness by the abatement of that florm, fo the hurry of my thoughts being over, my fears and apprehensions of being fwallowed up by the fea being forgotten, and the current of my former defires returned, I entirely forgot the vows and promifes that I made in my diffress.
-I found indeed fome intervals of reflection, and the ferious thoughts did, as it were, endeavour to return again fometimes, but I shook them off, and rouzed myself from them as it were from a distemper, and applying myfelf to drinking and company, foon mastered the return of those fits, for so I called them, and I had in five or fix days got as compleat a victory over conscience as any young fellow that refolved not to be troubled with it, could defire: But I was to have another trial for it still; and Providence, as in fuch cases generally it does, resolved to leave me entirely without excuse.
-For if I would not take this for a deliverance, the next was to befuch a one as the worst and most hardened wretch among us would confess both the danger and the mercy.
+I had slept well in the night, and was now no more sea-sick, but very cheerful, looking with wonder upon the sea that was so rough and terrible the day before, and could be so calm and so pleasant in so little a time after.
+And now, lest my good resolutions should continue, my companion who had indeed enticed me away, comes to me, "Well, Bob," says he, clapping me upon the shoulder, "how do you do after it?
+I warrant you were frighted, wer'n't you, last night, when it blew but a cap-full of wind?" -"A cap-full d'you call it?" said I; "'twas a terrible storm."-"A storm, you fool you," replies he, "do you call that a storm? why it was nothing at all; give us but a good ship and sea-room, and we think nothing of such a squall of wind as that; but you're but a fresh-water sailor, Bob.
+Come let us make a bowl of punch, and we'll forget all that; d'ye see what charming weather 'tis now?"
+To make short this sad part of my story, we went the way of all sailors; the punch was made, and I was made half drunk with it; and in that one night's wickedness I drowned all my repentance, all my reflections upon my past conduct, all my resolutions for the future.
+In a word, as the sea was returned to its smoothness of surface and settled calmness by the abatement of that storm, so the hurry of my thoughts being over, my fears and apprehensions of being swallowed up by the sea being forgotten, and the current of my former desires returned, I entirely forgot the vows and promises that I made in my distress.
+I found, indeed, some intervals of reflection; and the serious thoughts did, as it were, endeavour to return again sometimes; but I shook them off, and roused myself from them as it were from a distemper, and applying myself to drinking and company, soon mastered the return of those fits, for so I called them; and I had in five or six days got as complete a victory over my conscience, as any young fellow that resolved not to be troubled with it, could desire: but I was to have another trial for it still; and Providence, as in such cases generally it does, resolved to leave me entirely without excuse: for if I would not take this for a deliverance, the next was to be such an one, as the worst and most hardened wretch among us would confess both the danger and the mercy.